ValveSoftware/Dota-2/README.md

 # Dota-2
 Tracker for issues specific to Linux and Mac in the Reborn client.
 If you have a general issue or non-system-specific feature request please go to dev.dota2.com.
 Issues that only occur with Vulkan should be logged in the Dota-2-Vulkan tracker.
+As this is a bug tracker and not a discussion forum the existence of the issue is sufficient for Valve to see it.
+New issues will be checked by a Valve dev and marked reviewed if they are kept.
+This means that Valve is aware of the issue and the issue will stay open as long as Valve believes it hasn't been fixed.
+There won't be further comments on the issue unless there are specific questions or information to convey.
+In particular it isn't possible to give up-front timeframes for when things will be fixed.

 Notes: